OrderN/CONQUEST-release/docs/post-proc.rst

 Rotated pDOS
 ------------

 CONQUEST, by default, projects the orbitals along the simulation cell axes.
 Sometimes it is convenient to be able to project onto a coordinate system defined by an atom's local environment, e.g. bonds, to facilitate chemical analysis.
-CONQUEST supports rotating the wavefunction coefficients either by inputting the basis of the final coordinate system, using the algorithm implemented by Maintz *et al* and Romanowski *et al* [:cite:`pp-maintz2016`, :cite:`pp-romanowski2008`] or active Euler angles in the extrinsic :math:`zyz` convention.
+CONQUEST supports rotating the wavefunction coefficients either by inputting the basis of the final coordinate system, using the algorithms described by Maintz *et al.* and Romanowski *et al.* :cite:`pp-maintz2016,pp-romanowski2008`, or by supplying active Euler angles in the extrinsic :math:`zyz` convention.

 There are four operating modes: